kmwtr/Barecast/README.md

 # Barecast

-Barecast is a monospaced font designed with inspiration from silk screen printing on PCB.
+Barecast is a monospaced typeface designed with inspiration from silk screen printing on PCB.
 This font supports ASCII characters.
 Anyone can use it freely.

 ## License